 Gavin McCarney gained 510 all-purpose yards (377 passing, 133 rushing) along with five touchdowns as Colgate defeated Georgetown, 57-36 in Hamilton, New York this afternoon.

-The junior quarterback threw two touchdown passes to Kevin O'Connell and another to CJ Stempeck, both sophomore tight ends.
-McCarney also rushed for touchdowns of 41 and 30 yards.
+The junior quarterback threw two touchdown passes to sophomore tight ends Kevin O'Connell and CJ Stempeck.
+McCarney also rushed for 41- and 30-yard touchdowns.

 Senior running back Jordan McCord helped McCarney pace the Raider rushing attack with 154 yards and two touchdowns on 35 carries.
 Junior wide receiver Daniel Cason led all Colgate receivers with nine catches for 173 yards.

-Georgetown's offense was not able to keep up with the Colgate attack today, but freshman quarterback Kyle Nolan and sophomore wide receiver Kevin Macari formed an unbreakable connection, hooking up for four of Georgetown's touchdowns.
-Nolan was the fourth-string quarterback entering this season and made his first career start following numerous injuries on the Hoya QB depth chart.
+Georgetown's offense was not able to keep up with the Colgate attack today, but freshman quarterback Kyle Nolan and sophomore wide receiver Kevin Macari formed an unbreakable connection, hooking up for four Hoya touchdowns.
+Nolan was the fourth-string quarterback entering this season and made his first career start following numerous injuries.

 The Hoyas cut a second-quarter deficit to 17-14 following a nine-yard pass from Nolan to Macari, but Colgate responded with three touchdowns before the first half ended.
 McCarney found McConnell in the end zone with five seconds left to help give Colgate a 37-14 halftime advantage.